Search This Blog

 Some of these old mines, especially Webb’s Consols, are currently under investigation by Silver Mines Ltd, though the present (November 2014) price of silver is not exactly encouraging.

-There are numerous references from which you may gather information, starting with a presentation to Shareholders by Silver Mines Ltd. (here) (missing).
+There are numerous references from which you may gather information.
 An interesting newspaper report from 1891 may be found here.
 There are many references in old Geological Survey reports.
-Go to DIGS (here) (evidentally changed) and put in “Webb’s Consols” for location and you will find lots of information.
+Go to DIGS (first find it!) and put in “Webb’s Consols” for location and you will find lots of information.
 One of the best of these is called “Webb's Consols - Wellingrove and Mount Galena Mines.
 Extracts of Annual Reports from 1875 to 1954”.
 The DIGS reference number is R00025719.

 Another well-presented report is to be found in EF Pittman’s “The Mineral Resources of New South Wales”, 1901.
 The DIGS reference number is R0005137.
 The section dealing with this group of mines begins on page 112.
 The photograph of the mine is also found in this book.